watanabbee/LeetCodeForFun/README.md

-# LeetCode in C
+# LeetCode in Py

-This repository contains my solutions to selected LeetCode problems, implemented in **C** to demonstrate mastery of algorithm design and memory-efficient programming.
+This repository contains my solutions to selected LeetCode problems, implemented in **Py** to demonstrate mastery of algorithm design and memory-efficient programming.

 ---